-Venezuela’s President Maduro boosts minimum wage 150 percent
+Venezuela’s president boosts wages, compares Trump to Hitler

-CARACAS, Venezuela (AP) — Venezuelan President Nicolas Maduro says he is boosting the minimum wage 150 percent to fight nagging inflation that he contends results from a relentless economic war being waged against his country.
+CARACAS, Venezuela (AP) — Venezuela’s socialist president boosted the minimum wage 150 percent Thursday to combat what he called an economic war being waged by the United States as he compared U.S. President Donald Trump to Adolf Hitler.

-Maduro announced the raise Thursday, calling it a correction to his economic recovery plan launched 100 days ago.
+“Just like Hitler persecuted the Jewish people, Donald Trump persecutes the people of Venezuela,” President Nicolas Maduro said.

-The boost brings the monthly pay most Venezuelan workers bring home to 4,500 bolivars.
-That’s about $11 on the commonly used black market exchange.
+Maduro further vented his frustrations against U.S. economic sanctions that block Venezuela from financial markets, saying they keep the cash-strapped government from refinancing billions in debts and easing its crisis.

 Most Read Business Stories